tulasidamarla/java_memory_management/gc_tools.md

   S0     S1     E      O      M     CCS    YGC     YGCT    FGC    FGCT     GCT    LGCC                 GCC
   0.00  99.73   0.00  98.68  55.61  58.45   2329  498.687   108   38.777  537.464 Allocation Failure   Ergonomics

-Note: From the above it is understood that LGCC is because of allocation failure and GCC is for Ergonomics(for efficiency reasons).
+Note: From the above it is understood that LGCC(Last garbage collection cause) is because of allocation failure and GCC(current garbage collection cause) is for Ergonomics(for efficiency reasons).

 gccapacity
 ----------